WilliamUW/SuperHack/README.md

 ## Optimism
-Best Superchain Dev Tools & Infra + Super Pool Prize My team is creating a tool that will help OP Stack developers receive instant Q&A, live tech demos, and code generation trained on OP Stack documentation
+Best Superchain Dev Tools & Infra + Super Pool Prize

+My team is creating a tool that will help OP Stack developers receive instant Q&A, live tech demos, and code generation trained on OP Stack documentation

 ## Base

 Base Nodes

 My team is creating a tool that will help developers receive instant Q&A, live tech demos, and code generation trained on Base Nodes documentation

+## Zora

+My team is creating a tool that will make developers' lives easier by allowing them to receive instant Q&A, live tech demos, and code generation trained on Zora documentation.

 ## Worldcoin
 Pool Prize - WorldCoin User Authentication